iso-p/search-great-remover/README.md

 **Step 4.
 Relaunch Chrome**

-Since many user data is removed in the prev. steps, your google account should be signed out.
-While relaunching chrome and signing back in with your original account.
-Please uncheck "Settings" in the chrome sync setting chrome://settings/syncSetup/advanced.
+Since some user data is removed in the prev. steps, your google account should be signed out.
+While relaunching chrome and signing back in with your original account, please uncheck "Settings" in the chrome sync setting chrome://settings/syncSetup/advanced.
 Turning on sync for everything might cause the account to be re-infected by the virus.